sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 There are two methods that must be implemented:

 1. `sentenceProb`, which takes a complete sentence and returns its *log* probability according to the model.  **You must compute this value in log-space and return the logarithm of the sentence probability**.
 The input to this method might be something like `Vector("this", "is", "a", "complete", "sentence")`.
 Remember that in order to assess the probability of a complete sentence, we must append the special start and end symbols to ensure that we are incorporating the probabilities of the words being at the beginning or end of a sentence.
+However, these sentence boundary markers are not needed for unigram models.

 2. `generate`, which generates a random sentence with likelihood according to the model.
 For models with *n*>1, you should start the generation with *n*-1 'begin' symbols to sample the first word, and then sample each consecutive word using the previous *n*-1 words, stopping when you draw the 'end' symbol.
 (Be sure that you do not include the start and end in the output.)
 However, for unigram models (*n*=1), this will not work very well since we don't want to have to rely on drawing an 'end' symbol.
 Thus, for unigram models, the `generate` method should simply sample a sequence of 10 words.